Market Microstructure

 - Liquidity and Price Discovery:

-- Market microstructure examines how trading mechanisms and information affect asset prices and liquidity.
+- Market microstructure heavily looks at how trading mechanisms and information affect asset prices and liquidity.

-- It analyzes the process of price formation and how different market participants contribute to and extract liquidity.
+- It analyzes the process of price formation and how different market participants contribute to this picture and extract liquidity.

 - This impacts transaction costs and trading strategies.